Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Eat Light and Early

-Digestion can raise your body temperature, so have a light dinner and eat earlier rather than closer to bedtime.
+Digestion can raise your body temperature, so have a light dinner or eat earlier in the evening rather than closer to bedtime.

 Use a Ceiling Fan